gonodono/web-widgets/README.md

 <sup>[`BaseGlanceWidget`][glance-base],
 [`GlanceSimpleWidget`][glance-simple]</sup>

-Thanks to Glance's abstractions, the Simple and Scroll versions are nearly identical.
-Both inherit from `BaseGlanceWidget`, which handles all of the `WebShooter` work. `GlanceSimpleWidget` just tells the base class that the image should fit the Widget's height, and then provides a static image `Composable`.
+Thanks to Glance's abstractions, the Simple and Scroll implementations are nearly identical, and their common functionality is contained in `BaseGlanceWidget`, which handles all of the `WebShooter` work.
+`GlanceSimpleWidget` just tells the base class that the image should fit the Widget's height, and then provides a static image `Composable`.

 ### Scroll